Miami actor Blake Jenner goes soul searching in a buzzy new series for Netflix.

 With a thriving career in film and television, he’s not waking up anytime soon.
 After writing and producing his first feature film, Billy Boy, in which he co-starred with ex-wife Melissa Benoist, Jenner is eager to continue digging deep.
 “I’d love to keep creating things that I write,” he says.
 “When you’re laying something down like that, you have to really dive into everything that you’ve been through and everything you’ve learned, so you definitely get a sense of who you are.
 It’s like shaking hands with your soul.”

-Photography Courtesy Of: Cliff Watts/Courtesy of Netflix
+Photography by: Cliff Watts/Courtesy of Netflix